 The success of Certificate Transparency (CT) relies on support from many different parties, including Certificate Authorities (CAs), browsers, brand owners, and independent companies running public CT logs.

-The end goal of CT is that all SSL Certificates would be logged in multiple, publicly available logs run by independent companies and that browsers would only be provide trust to certificates that are logged.
-Domain owners and interested parties would monitor the logs to detect certificates that were either misissued by the CA or not actually authorized by the organization.
+The end goal of CT is twofold.
+First, CAs log all SSL/TLS Certificates in multiple, publicly available CT logs run by independent companies, allowing browsers to provide trust only to certificates that have been logged.
+Second, Domain owners and interested parties can monitor these CT logs to detect certificates that were either misissued by the CA or not actually authorized by the organization.

-DigiCert strongly supports additional certificate verification by ensuring that each certificate is authorized by the organization that owns the domain or brand, and believes that higher validation standards are necessary.
-And, while CT only provides this confirmation after issuance is complete, DigiCert sees it as a key component in OV-type validation and a compliment to the requester verification already required by the CAB Forum Baseline Requirements.
+DigiCert supports additional certificate verification and believes that higher validation standards are necessary to ensure that each certificate issued has been authorized by the organization that owns the domain or brand.
+While CT only provides this confirmation after issuance is complete, we see CT logging as a key component in SSL/TLS certificate validation and as a compliment to the requester verification already required by the CAB Forum Baseline Requirements.

 CT Support for Logs, Browsers, and CAs